Social media moderation in a nutshell:

-- Social Media Moderation: This is generally performed in company-owned websites, forums and social media platforms like Facebook, Twitter, YouTube, Pinterest, etc. Companies would have moderators either in-house or outsource to specialists who will decide what kind of contents should be circulating in those platforms.
+- Social Media Moderation: This is generally performed in company-owned websites, forums, and social media platforms like Facebook, Twitter, YouTube, Pinterest, etc. Companies would have moderators either in-house or outsource to specialists who will decide what kind of content should be circulating on those platforms.
 Depending upon the company’s requirements, the moderators will decide on the type of moderation services to be adopted.

 - Social Media Monitoring: There are many community forums, social media pages, groups, communities, etc., which are handled by users or customers and not owned or managed by that company.
 Examples: Community forums for online games, Facebook pages for big brands like Coke, Pepsi, Ferrari, etc. Companies monitor these forums and pages to find out what kind of news is being spread among these groups, is it helping to improve their company’s brand image or not, does it affect the copyright issues in anyways or not.